-Giving Tuesday is right around the corner and people are starting to give again while focusing on organizations that are important to them.
+As the holidays draw near, people are focusing on giving back, especially to those organizations that are important to them.

 By selecting an organization, it not only makes you feel warm and fuzzy but it can also help support your marketing strategy and can even grow your bottom line!